mendix/docs/content/apidocs-mxsdk/apidocs/pluggable-widgets/client-apis/list-values.md

 `formatter` field represents the default formatter that is going to be used on values obtained by `get` function.

-`universe` field represents the an array of possible values of an attribute when the attribute type is an enumeration.
+`universe` field represents an array of possible values of an attribute when the attribute type is of type enumeration.
 For any other attribute types this filed is `undefined`.

 ### 3.3 ListWidgetValue {#listwidgetvalue}